TheMeier/alertmanager/docs/configuration.md

 # no timeout should be applied.
 # NOTE: This will have no effect if set higher than the group_interval.
 [ timeout: <duration> | default = 0s ]

+# Allow usage of Go templating for payload send to webhook endpoint.
+# In order to use templating, `template` field must be also defined and non-empty.
+# DANGER: Using webhook templating can break your webhook integration.
+#    Templates provided MUST always produce valid JSON output.
+[use_templating : <boolean> | default = false ]

+# The template to use for the webhook payload.
+[ template: <tmpl_string> | default = "" ]
 ```

 The Alertmanager